HBDanks/HBDanks/README.md

 ### About Me:

 I'm a software developer based out of Seattle, WA.
-I am incoming developer of Microsoft LEAP cohort 31, where I will be learning and aspiring to join Microsoft fulltime.
+I am a Software Engineer at Microsoft working on M365.
 I got started in software by attended Coding Dojo in 2020 where I learned to work with Django, MERN and .NET Core.
 Since then I have worked with Drupal, Selenium and custom Python and PHP frameworks.

 ---